 Using Project Templates for PCB Design Development

-In Altium 18, you can create the initial design item, save it as project template and release it for your colleagues to use later or access a previously created project template that has been released.
+In Altium Designer, you can create the initial design item, save it as a project template and release it for your colleagues to use later or access a previously created project template that has been released.
 Let’s take a deeper look at the latter.
-In the previous section, accessing electronic component, sheets (or sub-sections of a design) and complete design project templates were discussed.
-As long as a project template Revision State is set to Released (indicated by a ), the item can be accessed for your PCB design development.
+In the previous section, accessing electronic components, sheets (or sub-sections of a design), and complete design project templates were discussed.
+As long as a project template Revision State is set to Released, the item can be accessed for your PCB design development.
 This can be done by direct editing or by downloading a revision of the project template item.

 When you create or open your project, all project templates available (released) to you are accessible through the New Project dialog window.
 If no edits are performed, simply release the project template item for future use when done.
 If the project template item is edited, then the revision must be released with the changes added.